 The process of Intelligent Tutoring Assistance development to provide students with personalized tutoring approach for effective learning process

-To overcome these challenges, it is necessary to:
+To overcome these challenges of educational technology, it is necessary to:

 Provide encrypting to minimize app vulnerability of hacker attacks

 Provide the ability to collect data for analytics before, during, and after the implementation of the tool;

 Also, it is important to distribute the analytics for several users — for teachers, for students, and for the heads or administration of the organization.

 With this approach, the effective tracking of the process at all stages will be available and submitted to all interested parties.